Dealing with recruiters and that unexpected Recruiter call

 Tell them the salary range for your ideal job: keep the range broad.
 The lower end of the range is more than what you are on now – unless it is a major, much sought after career move (then you might go backwards on salary if you can afford it)

-And of course, provide them with more information if you are actively seeking a new job.
+And of course, provide the recruiting agent with more information if you are actively seeking a new job.
 Make it as easy as possible for them to help you.

 Recruiters are not career experts